muleax/slope/README.md

 based on a standard Linear Complementarity formulation for rigid body dynamics.
 Projected Gauss-Seidel method is used.
 Position stabilization is done using Baumgarte technique.

+Slope utilizes temporal coherence to improve PGS convergence.
+Constraint information is cached for use on the next frame.
+Note that this is not a full-fledged "Persistence Contact Manifold", so stacking is not very stable for complex shapes.

 Three contact friction models are supported:
 * Axis-aligned pyramid
 * Velocity-aligned pyramid
 * Implicit cone

 Gyroscopic forces are supported through a stable implicit scheme.

+### Joints

 Joints are modeled using reaction constraints in spatial coordinates.
 Currently, only spherical (ball-socket) joint is supported.